monpeco/eCARS1x-Electric-Cars-Introduction/module3-Introduction-to-Business-of-EVs/business.md

 ---

-#### 3. Introduction to Business of EVs   3.2 Electrification, a sustainable business disruption   Lecture 2: Electrification, A Sustainable disruption
+#### 3. Introduction to Business of EVs   3.2 Electrification, a sustainable business disruption   Lecture Notes

+You are recommended to read the following sections from the below article:

+2. Electrification of Automotive

+3.2 Zero emission

+3.3 Zero Energy

+Note: section '2.1 The step to Smart e-Mobility' is recommended for next module, so you can skip it for now

+The article is "Automotive, the Future of Mobility, F.G.
+Rieck, C. Machielse, J.H.R van Duin, EVS30 International Battery, Hybrid and Fuel Cell Electric Vehicle Symposium", which you can [download](https://www.researchgate.net/publication/320490142_The_Future_of_Mobility) from this page

+---